TechElevateK12/zenduty-teams-support-bot/README.md

 * Go Your Zenduty Account,go to teams, then services,click on add integration,create a **API integration** copy the  integration key
-* Pull zenduty-teams-support-bot and go to the .env file and add your **Microsoft App ID,Microsoft app password =Your Client Secret, MicrosoftAppType = MultiTenant, ZendutyAppId=your integration key**
+* Pull zenduty-teams-support-bot and go to the .env file and add your **Microsoft App ID,Microsoft app password =Your Client Secret, MicrosoftAppType = MultiTenant, ZendutyIntegrationKey=your integration key , ZendutyTeamName=your team name**
 * Deploy the Bot on any cloud service and copy the website url.

      	**OR**